When selecting a candidate, companies usually include a comprehensive recruitment process.

 However, you may be required to take a Numerical Reasoning Test even if you are applying to jobs that do not require acute math abilities.

-NRTs can also serve as a way to assess a person’s problem-solving strategies and their ability to interpret reality by drawing rational conclusions based on information presented.
+NRTs can also serve as a way to assess a person’s problem-solving strategies and their ability to interpret reality by drawing rational conclusions based on the information presented.

 Usually, these evaluations assess numerical skills related to three main aspects:

 Production & Interpretation of Information

 Numerical Reasoning Tests frequently evaluate your expression and communication skills in mathematical language.
 Hence, you can expect questions that measure your ability to interpret data, solve problems, and process numbers.